The unit of the total d\'ecalage adjunction: Abstract

 \section{Abstract}

-We consider the d\'ecalage construction $\Dec$, the functor induced by the ordinal sum on $\Delta$, and its right adjoint $\Wbar$.
-We identify $\Wbar\Dec X$ with the path space $X^{\Delta[1]}$ for any simplicial set $X$.
-We then use this explicit formula to give a new proof that the unit $X\to \Wbar\Dec X$ of the adjunction $(\Dec,\Wbar)$ is a weak equivalence.
+We consider the d\'ecalage construction $\Dec$ and its right adjoint $\Wbar$.
+These functors are induced on the category of simplicial objects valued in any bicomplete category $\cC$ by the ordinal sum.
+We identify $\Wbar\Dec X$ with the path object $X^{\Delta[1]}$ for any simplicial object $X$.
+We then use this formula to produce an explicit retracting homotopy for the unit $X\to \Wbar\Dec X$ of the adjunction $(\Dec,\Wbar)$.
+When $\cC$ is a category of objects of an algebraic nature, we then show that the unit is a weak equivalence of simplicial objects in $\cC$.